datamllab/rlcard/docs/high-level-design.md

 *   `step`: Given the current state, the environment takes one step forward, and returns the next state and the next player.
 *   `step_back`: Takes one step backward.
 The environment will restore to the last state.
 The `step_back` is defaultly turned off since it requires expensively recoeding previous states.
 To turn it on, set `allow_step_back = True` when `make` environments.
 *   `get_payoffs`: At the end of the game, this function can be called to obtain the payoffs for each player.

-We also support single-agent mode and human mode.
-Examples can be found in [examples/](../examples).

-*   Single agent mode: single-agent environments are developped by simulating other players with pre-trained models or rule-based models.
-You can enable single-agent mode by `rlcard.make(ENV_ID, config={'single_agent_mode':True})`.
-Then the `step` function will return `(next_state, reward, done)` just as common single-agent environments. `env.reset()` will reset the game and return the first state.

 ## Games
 Card games usually have similar structures.
 We abstract some concepts in card games and follow the same design pattern.
 In this way, users/developers can easily dig into the code and change the rules for research purpose.
 Specifically, the following classes are used in all the games: